 Under the context of exploring “exhibition as a venue for social change,” the girls will conduct research to explore the histories of African American women across various topics such as southern history, community leadership, and activism in the south.

-To connect the student participants to a larger, global body of girls who are also leading for social change, the groups will participate in the United Nations International Day of the Girl.
-In October, the girls will travel to the Day of the Girl Speak Out in New York City.
+To connect the student participants to a larger, global body of girls who are also leading for social change, the groups will participate in the International Day of the Girl.
+In October, the girls travel to the Day of the Girl Speak Out at the United Nations in New York City.
 The Girl Speak Out convenes a select group of girls, girl advocates, and girl allies from across the globe at the United Nations each year.
 Girls engage in a half-day event examining and speaking out about important issues affecting girls around the world.
 In addition to speeches given by girl representatives, girl artists also interpret stories and experiences of girls from around the globe into a spoken word theatrical performance.
 Each year, the UN puts out an international call for girls to submit their life stories to be included in the speak out performance.
-Hundreds of submissions are received and a select few stories are chosen to be featured.
+Thousands of submissions are received and a select few stories are chosen to be featured.